 In spring watch the sweet black-faced Suffolk lambs gambolling in the paddocks.

 The Clydesdale horses are popular and may come over for a chat.
 Visitors can also see them working during the annual Working Horse Festival.

-Aside from the heritage farm, there are two walking tracks around Churchill Island - these are free of charge.
+Aside from Churchill Island Heritage Farm, there are two walking tracks around Churchill Island - these are free of charge.
 Look for the ancient Moonah trees with their gnarled trunks.

 Maybe you will see one of the few koalas that make the island their home.
 I haven't seen them for several years so I don't know if they are still around.

-At the Visitor Centre, browse the gift shop or relax in the licenced cafe and enjoy the wonderful views over Westernport Bay to the mainland.
+At the Visitor Centre, browse the gift shop or relax in the licensed cafe and enjoy the wonderful views over Westernport Bay to the mainland.

 Over the Easter long weekend, make some time for the Easter Fun Festival which brings lots of special events and displays (and Easter eggs!).